lerenn/video-optimizer/README.md

 Possible values: ultrafast,superfast, veryfast, faster, fast, medium, slow, slower, veryslow.

+### No interaction mode

+You can choose to have no interaction with the script, when using it automatically for example, by export the variable "NO_INTERACTION_MODE" to any value.

+Unsetting it will bring back default mode.

 ## Disclaimer

 I use this script for my own files.
 I DO NOT guarantee the desired operation to be successful.
 Try this script at your own risk.